-The Orlando VAMC Eye Clinic has 12 residency trained optometrists on staff.
+The Orlando VA Medical Center Eye Clinic has 12 residency trained optometrists on staff (9 at Lake Nona and 3 at Lake Baldwin).
 The optometrists provide primary eye care as well as management of chronic ocular diseases and ocular manifestations of systemic diseases.
-The optometrists also participate in Low Vision exams, specialty contact lens exams and fitting and evaluation of patients with TBI.
+Some optometrists also participate in Low Vision exams, specialty contact lens exams and fitting and evaluation of patients with TBI.
 Optometrists are the only ones who will be supervising optometry residents.

-There are ophthalmologists on staff including: cornea specialists, retina specialists, an oculoplastics specialist and other general ophthalmologists.
-Major and minor surgeries, injections and laser procedures are done at the Orlando VAMC.
-There are 3 ophthalmology residents (Two 3rd year, one 2nd year) in the eye clinic and 1 retina fellow (when available).
+There are ophthalmologists on staff including: 2 cornea specialists, 4 retina specialists, 1 FT oculoplastic specialist and 1 general ophthalmologist.
+Major and minor surgeries, injections and laser procedures are done at the Orlando VA Medical Center.
+There are 4 ophthalmology residents (three 3rd year, one 2nd year) in the eye clinic and 1 retina fellow (when available).

-The Orlando VAMC Eye Clinic has numerous eye technicians on staff.
-When available, the technicians screen patients and do Visual Fields, photos, OCT, pachymetry, B-scans, etc.
+The Orlando VA Medical Center Eye Clinic has numerous eye technicians on staff.
+When available, the technicians screen patients and do VF, photos, OCT, pachymetry, B-scans, etc.

-The Orlando VAMC Eye Clinic has a teaching program involving fourth year optometry students from Nova Southeastern University’s College of Optometry, MCPHS and Western University.
+The Orlando VA Medical Center Eye Clinic has a teaching program involving fourth year optometry students from Nova Southeastern University’s College of Optometry, MCPHS and Western University.